Revisiting transverse momentum broadening in dense QCD media: Sensitivity to IR modeling up to next-to-leading power order REMOVE[via a twist expansion]: GW and HTL comparison

 A systematic study of these non-universal contributions is so far missing in the literature.
-In turn, GW and HTL models are typically treated as two independent descriptions of the QCD medium, thus ignoring the fact that they can be mapped onto one another at LT accuracy.
+In turn, GW and HTL models are typically treated as two independent descriptions of the QCD medium, thus ignoring the fact that they can be mapped onto one another at LP accuracy.
 The common practice in jet quenching phenomenology of treating these models as if they were unrelated can be problematic given that: i) in the absence of a map between the different IR regulators to the physical Debye mass, any comparison between results assuming different models is meaningless, ii) a quantitative and controlled understanding of the role of non-perturbative physics at the infrared scale cannot be reached.
 The importance of mapping the IR scales involved in GW and HTL becomes apparent in Fig.~\ref{fig:gw-htl} where the value of $m_D$ is fixed and the corresponding value for $\mu$, to be plugged in \eqn{eq:v_GW_text}, is obtained using \eqn{eq:ir-map}.
-The momentum broadening probability distribution computed with these two medium models only shows significant differences at small-$\k$ for nonphysically large values of $m^2_D$.
-Hence, once the appropriate matching between $m_D$ and $\mu$ is considered, the use of these two in-medium elastic scattering cross-sections leads to discrepancies $\leq 10\%$~\footnote{We would like to remind the reader that, for any practical application, the contribution coming from the the region $|\k|\ll Q_{s0}$ is small, since it corresponds to the description of large dipole sizes, which play a secondary role when describing in-medium scattering}.
+The momentum broadening probability distribution computed with these two medium models only shows significant differences at small-$k_\perp$ for values of $m^2_D$ larger than $\sim1\,{\rm GeV}^2$.
+Hence, once the appropriate matching between $m_D$ and $\mu$ is considered, the use of these two in-medium elastic scattering cross-sections leads to discrepancies $\leq 10\%$ in the infrared sector~\footnote{We would like to remind the reader that, for any practical application, the contribution coming from the the region $|\k|\ll Q_{s0}$ is small, since it corresponds to the description of large dipole sizes, which play a secondary role when describing in-medium scattering}.
+This result is in agreement with previous calculations where the mapping was used~\cite{IOE3,CarlotaFabioLiliana}.